Skip to main content

 Myo-inositol (MI) and D-chiro-inositol (DCI) are the two most studied inositol stereoisomers for the treatment of PCOS.
 While they are structurally similar, they have different functions within the cell.

-MI is the most abundant form of inositol in the body and is a precursor to inositol triphosphate (IP3), a that is involved in the signaling of several hormones, including follicle-stimulating hormone (FSH).
+MI is the most abundant form of inositol in the body and is a precursor to inositol triphosphate (IP3), a second messenger that is involved in the signaling of several hormones, including follicle-stimulating hormone (FSH).
 Adequate levels of MI are essential for proper follicular development and oocyte maturation.

 DCI, on the other hand, is derived from MI through the action of an enzyme called epimerase.
 DCI is a component of inositolphosphoglycan (IPG), a mediator of insulin action.
 When insulin binds to its receptor, it stimulates the conversion of MI to DCI, which then activates enzymes involved in glucose uptake and storage.